ninanina19/Olympic-Analysis-Project-03/README.md

 <!--------------------------------------- Q.20 ------------------------------------------->
-**Q.20.
-Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.**
+#### Q20 Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.

 ```
 with t1 as